 BMW 8 Series review

 While the BMW 8 Series offers a distinct blend of comfort and sportiness that sets it apart, it enters a market that’s not short of rivals when it comes to expensive GT models.
-The roster of potential competitors includes sportier machines like the Porsche 911, along with more relaxed offerings like the Lexus LC and Mercedes S-Class Coupe, which fall somewhere in between.
-The 8 Series Convertible takes on the soft-top versions of those cars.
+With list prices starting from around £77,000 for the cheapest Gran Coupe four-door to almost £143,000 for the M8 Competition convertible, the roster of potential competitors includes the sportiest of rivals such as the Porsche 911, along with more relaxed offerings like the Lexus LC.

-Inside BMW’s own range there’s not much that comes close, although as you’d expect the latest BMW 7 Series saloon is the source of much of the 8 Series’ technology.
+Inside BMW’s own range there’s not much that comes close.
 Buyers looking for ultimate luxury might consider the larger BMW X7 SUV, while those wanting sporty thrills will arguably be better satisfied behind the wheel of a BMW M4 or M5.

 In this review

 - 1Verdict - currently readingMuscle car performance and proportions give BMW’s 8 Series old-school appeal, but it’s packed with the latest technology

 - 2Engines, performance and driveA luxurious cruiser that never lets you forget its weight, but is impressively rapid in M guise

 - 3MPG, CO2 and Running CostsBMW 8 Series running costs are par for the course, but high enough to make most drivers wince

 - 4Interior, design and technologyIt looks brutish and aggressive on the outside, but the design wraps a technological tour-de-force